Discover traditional Scottish town centers, historical villages and modern shopping centers.

 See Owls from all over the world and enjoy the daily all-weather flying displays and Prof Hoot’s Owl School.

 Popular 68 hectare (168 acre) visitor attraction near Whitburn with woodland walks, play area, picnic & BBQ facilities, Visitor Centre, golf course, driving range, bowling green and home also to the Scottish Owl Centre.

-With West Lothian entering Tier 3 in Scotland's new restrictions structure, here's a basic overview of what this means to visitors to our area.
+With West Lothian entering Level 3 in Scotland's new restrictions structure, here's a basic overview of what this means to visitors to our area.